-The Excedrin website claims that "In independent studies of 1,250 patients, Excedrin Migraine was clinically proven to relieve migraine headache pain."
-But what really is this painkiller, and will it help the average migraineur?
+The Excedrin Migraine website claims that "Excedrin® Migraine is FDA-approved to treat migraines symptoms, including pain, nausea, photophobia and phonophobia" But what is this painkiller really, and will it help the average migraineur?
 Let's take a look.

-And, of course, it's not intended for any old headache, but specifically for migraine.
+Of course this medication is not for any headache condition, but specifically for a migraine attack.
 (How can I tell if it's migraine?)

 More thoughts on specific migraine headache medication here.

 Apart from the cautions above, there are other warnings to notice.
 First, it's important not to drink alcohol while taking this medication (due to problems with liver damage).
 Also, you should be careful if you've had allergic reactions to any painkillers (even those other than the ones above).

 Remember, if you have a recurring headache, or a new headache, or one different than any you've had before, you need to see a doctor right away.

 In order to avoid medication-overuse headache, it is very important that you are using EM fewer than ten days in a month, and only according to the instructions on the label.
 If you feel you need more, it's time to get back to your doctor to look for better options.

 For more general cautions about this medication, see the packaging on the Excedrin Migraine website, or this extended information at drugs.com.
 To find various types of Excedrin Migraine online, do a search on our search page in the drugstore.com box.